Annual Business Processes

 The Hamilton County Trustee is charged with the responsibility of collecting hotel-motel

-occupancy taxes for Hamilton County, the City of Chattanooga, the City of East Ridge and
+occupancy taxes for Hamilton County, the City of Chattanooga, the City of East Ridge, the City of Red Bank and

-the City of Collegedale, but the owner of the hotel acts as an agent of the County and City when
+the City of Collegedale, however the owner of the hotel acts as an agent of the County and City when

 receiving tax money from guests.